Study and Examination Rules

 Competences of the Deans and Rector

-(1) The Dean’s competence under these Study Rules applies to students enrolled in study programs which are carried out by the relevant faculty of VSE, except in the cases referred to in Articles 10 (8), 11 (2) and 15 (8), where the Dean of the faculty, on which the study obligation is accredited, has competence.
+(1) The Dean’s competence under these Study Rules applies to students enrolled in study programs which are carried out by the relevant faculty of VSE, except in the cases referred to in Articles 10 (8), 11 (2) and 15 (8), where the Dean of the faculty, on which the study obligation is accredited, has competence, and article and Article 7a, in which the Dean of the faculty implementing the study program to which transfer is requested has competence.

 Article 3